James C. Kennedy

 Chairman, Cox Enterprises

-Jim Kennedy is chairman of privately-held Cox Enterprises, a leading communications, media and automotive services company.
+Jim Kennedy is chairman of Cox Enterprises.
 He is the grandson of former Ohio Governor and presidential candidate James M. Cox, who founded the company in 1898.
 Kennedy joined Cox in 1972 as a production assistant with its newspaper division and held various positions, including reporter, copy editor, advertising salesman, business manager and executive vice president/general manager.
 In 1988, Kennedy was named Cox Enterprises’ chairman and chief executive officer.
 During his tenure, Cox Enterprises has diversified and grown, increasing in annual revenues from $1.88B to more than $20B.

 Kennedy holds a bachelor's degree in business administration from the University of Denver.
 He was inducted into Georgia State University's J. Mack Robinson College of Business Hall of Fame in 2004 and was bestowed an honorary doctorate of humane letters from Kennesaw State University in 2003.
 He frequently appears on Georgia Trend’s Most Influential Georgians list and the Atlanta Business Chronicle’s Most Influential Atlantans list.
 The Technology Association of Georgia inducted Kennedy into the organization’s Technology Hall of Fame in 2016.